Q: What should I bring when I come to the lab to print my poster?

 Q: What kind of paper do you have?

-A: We always have glossy paper, andwe sometimes have matte paper available.
+A: We print on a sem-gloss photo paper.
 You can see samples are in the lab.

 Q: How much does it cost to print a poster?